KaungPyae223/KaungPyae223/README.md

 🚀 Developer | 🎨 Designer | 📚 Lifelong Learner

 ## About ME

-## About Me
 I'm a junior web developer passionate about building web applications.
 I love working with modern web technologies and continuously strive to improve my skills.
-Currently, I am internedship at MMSIT.
+Currently, I'm studying at KMD University and have a background in programming from KMD and MMSIT.

 ## Education
 - 🎓 **BSc (Hons) Computing** – Final Year, University of Greenwich